greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 > p.
 3, paragraph 2: research advisors don't seem to be the best proxy for senior faculty who would be invited for keynotes or honored as fellows

 We did not make this point clear.
-What we meant was to contrast advisors with their trainees.
+What we meant was that, as authors on a specific paper, compared to their trainees, research advisor would be more likely to be invited for keynotes or honored as Fellows.
 In the revised manuscript, we have clarified this point at the beginning of the subsection **Corresponding author extraction**:

 "We assumed that, in the list of authors for a specific paper, corresponding authors (often research advisors) would be those most likely to be invited for keynotes or to be honored as Fellows."